 Dog Ears, opened in 2008, serves McCullagh Coffee and an array of teas, as well as creatively-named sandwiches and wraps, like the DIY sandwich named “Writer’s Block.”
 Celebrating the neighborhood’s proud Celtic heritage, “The Dubliner,” featuring the Irish cheese of the same name, can be found under their panini options.

-They’re open seven days a week, but are not your typical, crack-of-dawn place — opening as they do at 10 a.m.
-On Monday-Saturday Dog Ears is open until 5 p.m. and on Sunday closing time is 3 p.m.
+They’re open seven days a week, open from 7:30am-6pm on Monday-Friday and from 9am-3pm on Saturday and Sunday.
 The bookstore portion of the business is run completely by volunteers.

 In addition to comfortable bookstore-café trappings, like mismatched old tables and chairs, seasonally-appropriate holiday decorations, and a welcoming and casual vibe, Dog Ears is home base for a local non-profit supporting literacy and writing skills for kids.
 The Enlightenment Literary Arts Center meets on the second floor of the bookstore, up a winding staircase decorated with memorable literary quotes.